MetaSys-LISBP/DynafluxR_notebook/README.md

 If not yet done, download and install [Rstudio](https://posit.co/downloads/).

 Some required dependencies are specific to our notebook, not to DynafluxR itself.
-If these dependencies are not already available on your system, they can be installed with the following command in an RStudio console:

 `RColorBrewer`, `stringr`, and `vioplot` can be installed by running the following command in the Rstudio console: